 “When I was a child my mother said to me, ‘If you become a soldier, you’ll be a general.
 If you become a monk, you’ll be the pope.’
 Instead I became a painter and wound up as Picasso.”

 - Pablo Picasso

 His early artistic career went through various states.
-One of the first states was known as the ‘Blue Period’ In his late teens his paintings were dominated by different shades of blue; they were also often melancholic.
+One of the first states was known as the ‘Blue Period.’
+In his late teens his paintings were dominated by different shades of blue; they were also often melancholic.
 This included a famous self portrait where Picasso looked much older than his 20 years.

-By 1907, Picasso had developed a new form of painting known as ‘cubism’ This involved capturing the essence of the subject on the canvas but exaggerating certain features; typical of this period is the painting ‘Les Demoiselles d’Avignon’ – it is picture depicting five prostitutes in a brothel.
-It is an eye catching and original exploration of modernism in art.
+By 1907, Picasso had developed a new form of painting known as ‘cubism’ This involved capturing the essence of the subject on the canvas but exaggerating certain features; typical of this period is the painting ‘Les Demoiselles d’Avignon’ – it is a picture depicting five prostitutes in a brothel.
+It is an eye catching and an original exploration of modernism in art.

 In the 1920s and 30s Picasso concentrated on more classical works of art.
 He became interested in depicting the human form in the style of neo-classical.
 To some extent, he was influenced by artists such as Renoir and Ingres, although he always retained a very unique and individual expression.